Curtis Teets · 30-year Columbus restoration veteran.

 Extensive mold across the crawl space floor system, deep wood penetration, or long-duration growth.
 May require partial subfloor or joist removal.
 Encapsulation and drainage corrections often recommended to prevent recurrence.
 Full scope determined during free inspection.

 Does insurance cover crawl space mold removal?
-Ohio homeowners insurance may cover mold remediation if it resulted from a sudden, covered water event — like a burst pipe or appliance failure.
+Ohio homeowners insurance may cover mold removal if it resulted from a sudden, covered water event — like a burst pipe or appliance failure.
 Gradual moisture intrusion from drainage issues is typically not covered. iDry Columbus documents every job from the start to support insurance claims.
 See our insurance guidance page for detail.
 Call 614-810-0000 to discuss your situation.

 All pricing ranges above are estimates.
-Your actual cost depends on crawl space size, extent of mold growth, structural material condition, and moisture source correction required.
-The free inspection is the only way to get a real number for your specific situation.
+Actual crawl space mold removal cost depends on square footage, mold extent, structural material condition, and moisture source correction needed.
+The free inspection is the only way to get a real number for your situation.
 Call 614-810-0000 or submit the estimate form below.

 The stack effect makes crawl space mold a whole-house problem.
 Warm air rises through your home and exits through the roof.
 To replace it, air is drawn up from below — through your crawl space.
 In a home without proper vapor barriers, 40–60% of the air on your first floor can originate from the crawl space.